mirkocarminati/HA-website-aws-terraform/README.md

 The plan tells you that Terraform must destroy and then create replacement instances.
 This is because the _user_data_ must be executed when an instance is first launched.

+## Configuring Network Resources for Elastic Load Balancing

+We now have two instances hosting the custom website.
+The instances are running in private subnets in different availability zones and are assigned to the default security group for the VPC that allows all traffic.
+There are a few resources that need to be created to allow for an Elastic Load Balancer (ELB) to securely distribute traffic between the instances:

+- Public subnets for each availability zone must be created so the load balancer can be accessed from the internet.
+This requires additional resources such as an internet gateway to connect to the internet, and route tables that route to the internet.
+- A security group to allow traffic from the internet to the public subnets that will house the ELB on port 80 (HTTP)
+- A security group to allow traffic from the ELB in the public subnets to the instances in the private subnets on port 80 (HTTP)

+These networking resouces are defined in the _networking.tf_ file.